InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Related Works

 \textbf{Diffusion and consistency models.} Denoising diffusion models \cite{ho_denoising_2020, pmlr-v37-sohl-dickstein15} generate samples by iteratively refining noise and are widely used for high-fidelity synthesis.
 Consistency models \cite{song_consistency_2023} approximate denoised diffusion outputs in one or a few steps, and continuous variants \cite{lu_simplifying_2025} achieve throughput competitive with GANs while retaining most of the quality of full diffusion sampling, enabling interactive use cases.

 \textbf{Learned terrain generation.} GAN-based terrain models \cite{10.1145/3422622, voulgaris_procedural_2021, spick_realistic_2019, beckham_step_2017, https://doi.org/10.1111/cgf.13345} can generate convincing local relief, but they operate on fixed crops and do not tile, limiting them to bounded worlds.
 Diffusion-based synthesis \cite{10.1609/aaai.v38i11.29150, guerin_interactive_2017, bornepons2025mesatextdriventerraingeneration} further improves fidelity and control, but also assumes finite canvases and requires relatively significant compute.
-Jain et al. \cite{10.1145/3571600.3571657} is closest to our work, offering infinite terrain generation by sampling diffusion-based tiles and blending them with a Perlin-based kernel.
-Because tiles are generated independently and the kernel has no awareness of broader context, structure remains tied to perlin noise rather than the learned model.
+Jain et al. \cite{10.1145/3571600.3571657} offers infinite terrain generation by sampling diffusion-based tiles and blending them with a Perlin-based kernel.
+Tiles are generated independently and the kernel has no awareness of broader context, so structure remains tied to perlin noise rather than the learned model.
 In contrast, Terrain Diffusion couples all tiles through a shared global context and fuses tiles through a fully learned, context-aware mechanism.
 Procedural noise is used only for defining continental layouts, where data is sparse and simple enough that more complex alternatives would provide little benefit while reducing user control.

 \textbf{MultiDiffusion and unbounded generation.} Several works extend generative models beyond image bounds seen in training.
-InfinityGAN \cite{lin_infinitygan_2022} produces infinite images with GANs but does not extend to diffusion models, limiting scalability.
+InfinityGAN \cite{lin_infinitygan_2022} and TileGAN \cite{Fruehstueck2019TileGAN} produce infinite images with GANs but do not extend to diffusion models, limiting scalability.
 MultiDiffusion \cite{bar-tal_multidiffusion_2023} and Mixture of Diffusers \cite{jimenez_mixture_2023} generate images larger than the training canvas but still assume a bounded final extent.
-BlockFusion \cite{wu_blockfusion_2024} and WorldGrow \cite{li_worldgrow_2025} generate worlds by conditioning each tile on its neighbors, producing continuous worlds but without seed consistency, since outputs depend on sampling order.
-In contrast, Terrain Diffusion defines a seed-consistent InfiniteDiffusion algorithm whose outputs are order invariant and allow constant-time random-access generation over an infinite domain.
+Auto-regressive methods such as BlockFusion \cite{wu_blockfusion_2024} and WorldGrow \cite{li_worldgrow_2025} generate worlds by conditioning each tile on its neighbors, producing continuous worlds but without seed consistency, since outputs depend on sampling order.
+Additionally, tiles must be produced sequentially, preventing efficient random access.
+In contrast, we define a seed-consistent InfiniteDiffusion algorithm whose outputs are order invariant and allow constant-time random-access generation over an infinite domain.